 A company is considered a foreign company if there is a foreign investor or shareholder in the company.
 Such companies must get approval from the board coordinating capital investment before engaging in Indonesia’s business activity.

-The amount of capital invested in a particular business will define the business company’s size and the eligibility to sponsor foreign employees’ work permits.
+The amount of capital invested in a particular business will define the business company’s size and the eligibility to sponsor foreign employees’ work visas.
 Indonesia allows total foreign ownership in industries that are not categorised under the Positive Investment List.

 If you are a foreign business owner who wants to register your company for full ownership, you have the following options:

-You can register your business company as PT (Perseroan Terbatas)
+Register your business company as PT (Perseroan Terbatas)

 PT is a local term referring to a limited liability company, and it is the most common foreign company option that incorporated in Indonesia.